Drive sales on autopilot with ecommerce-focused featuresSee Features

 This kind of personalization is quickly becoming a customer expectation, and the days of generic, one-size-fits-all email blasts are long gone.

-You can segment your audience by any criteria you choose, whether it be demographics, shopping behavior, location, or campaign and website behavior.
+You can segment your audience by any criteria you choose, whether it be demographics, shopping behavior, ou can segment your audience by any criteria you choose, whether it be demographics, shopping behavior, location, or campaign and website behavior.
+However, you can also segment other companies based on their size, location, industry by using firmographic insights.
+This could help you create an effective marketing strategy.”

 Your email marketing platform should offer advanced segmentation options.
 It should use your customer data to customize multiple rules, choose from a variety of audience filters, and narrow down your targeting to very specific contacts.